kurt-krueckeberg/d-docs/notes/types.md

 ## Other Built-in Types in D

-As explained in [D Builtin Rationale](https://dlang.org/articles/builtin.html), D has three other built-in types traditionally implemented in a standard library:
+As explained in [D Builtin Rationale](https://dlang.org/articles/builtin.html), D has three types traditionally implemented in a standard library, but in D they are built-in, implemented in the compiler:

 - dynamic arrays
 - associateve arrays